 So as a bystander or onlooker, what can you do to help?

 Be present in relationships with others and observant when partners are engaged in what seems like inappropriate behavioral patterns.
 Women being abused by a partner or spouse will often try to lie for or cover up their partners’ behavior.
 They may be put down, criticized, threatened, or embarrassed by their partners in public or with family and friends.
 Victims may receive phone calls or frequent text messages from their partners and are often accused of affairs or cheating.
-Women who are victims of abuse often have low self-esteem and believe the negative things their abusers say to or about them.
+Victims of women abuse often have low self-esteem and believe the negative things their abusers say to or about them.

 If you know someone who has experiences like these, the most important thing to do is to listen and let the person talk.
 Assure the person that whatever they share will be kept confidential; you likely already have a level of trust with her.
 Inform her of her options but do not make the decisions for her – she likely experiences that regularly.
 Be aware of specific places she can go for help – know what is available in your community!
 Shelters, crisis lines, legal advocates, outreach programs, and community agencies are all excellent and easily reachable resources.
 And last, but most important, be supportive of her.
 She is not at fault for the choices and actions of her abuser.